Loving a classic is more than just driving it from A-B.

 Derrick Hatami, Executive Vice President, Sales and Marketing, Volkswagen of America, Inc, said:

-“We often hear stories of dedicated Volkswagen owners, but there was something special about Kathleen and Annie that we felt we needed to honor.
+“We often hear stories of dedicated Volkswagen owners, but there was something special about Kathleen and Annie that we felt we needed to honour.

 “The original Beetle launched our business in the United States.
 This isn’t just a Beetle, it’s a member of her family, and after all the time our employees have spent with this special vehicle, we feel Annie is a part of our family as well.”